mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **PREPARATION NIGHT (Before the Heist):**

 **READ ALOUD:**
 > *The night before you descend, Kaer Thandros sleeps uneasily.
-You stand on a balcony overlooking the capital—28,000 souls unaware that beneath their feet, an ancient dragon dreams, and tomorrow you'll walk into its lair.
+You stand on a balcony overlooking the capital—45,000 souls unaware that beneath their feet, an ancient dragon dreams, and tomorrow you'll walk into its lair.
 Your allies prepare in their own ways.
 Kael sharpens his axe with methodical precision.
 Miranda frantically copies notes.
-Thalia prays to Auriel.
+Thalia prays to Aethor.
 Cornelius studies his maps one last time.
 And you?
 You wonder if you'll see another sunrise.*

 **Optional RP Scene:** Each PC can describe their preparation/last ritual before potential death.